Herbal Cocktails & Mocktails

 • Ice

-Combine all ingredients in a cocktail shaker and shake vigorously.
-Pour into two glasses and enjoy!
+Directions: Combine all ingredients, in a cocktail shaker and shake vigorously.
+Pour into two glasses, and enjoy!

-For an alcohol-free option, top off each glass with sparkling water.
+For an alcohol-free option, omit the tequila, and top off each glass with sparkling water.

 If you want to grow a bunch flowers for garnishing summer meals and drinks, check out our Guide to Edible flowers.
 They take an ordinary dish or drink, and enhance it with beauty, subtle flavors, and the pure joy of colors and flowers.
 We use them in salads, iced teas, cocktails and mocktails, and chilled wine.
 They are the perfect garnish on top of smoothies, on cakes, dips, and anything else we can think of that needs a little spark of beauty.